-In response to the improvement measures of DSS schools, a Governance Review Sub-committee (GRSC) was set up to review the governance and internal control of school governance in the Fee Remission/Scholarship Scheme, Financial Resources Management and Human Resources Management in a 3-year cycle.
-After completing the review, GRSC continued to conduct reviews on the School Management and Administration so as to ensure that good governance and sound internal control are in place.
+In response to the improvement measures of DSS schools, a Governance Review Sub-committee (GRSC) was set up to review the governance and internal control of school governance.
+The GRSC had reviewed the domains of the Fee Remission/Scholarship Schemes, Financial Resources Management and Human Resources Management in a 3-year cycle.
+Consequent to the Refinements of the GRSC Operation arranged by the EDB, the GRSC has more flexibility in identifying areas of reviews under these three domains and the review cycle for completion has been extended from a 3-year cycle to a 6-year cycle subject.
+The proposed review schedule is subject to the approval of the SMC.
+It gives more time for an in-depth review and the areas of review are more focused.

-Scholarship/Fee Remission Scheme
+Scholarship/Fee Remission Schemes